-Not at this time, but we are working on it!
-We have more than 3000 items and variations that we sell.
-If you can’t find what you are looking for just send us an email or give us a call.
+Not at this time, but we're working on it!
+We have more than 3,000 items and variations that we sell.
+If you can’t find what you're looking for send us an email or give us a call.

 What Kind of Mailbox do I need?

-Typically if you are in a neighborhood and need 4 or less mailboxes in one location our individual mailboxes will be what works best for you.
-We have adapter plates available that enable up to 4 individual mailboxes on a single post if you need more than 4 in one location you probably want to look at our group mailboxes.
+Typically if you are in a neighborhood and need 4 or fewer mailboxes in one location, our single mailboxes will work best for you.
+We have adapter plates available that enable up to four individual mailboxes on a single post.
+If you need more than four mailboxes in one location, you probably want to look at our group mailboxes.

 Can Mailbox Solutions install my mailbox for me?

-If you are located in the Portland Metro Area we offer installation services.
-If you are outside of the Portland area often times we can refer you to a contractor that provides Mailbox Installation in your area.
+If you live in the Portland Metro Area, we offer installation services.
+If you're outside of the Portland area, often we can refer you to a contractor that provides mailbox installation in your area.

 Where are the Mailboxes Made?

-All of our individual Mailboxes, posts and accessories are manufactured in the USA.
-The Products we manufacture ourselves are built right here in Tualatin.
-All of the Group Mailboxes we carry are accepted by the Buy American Act.
+All of our single mailboxes, posts, and accessories are manufactured in the USA.
+The products we produce ourselves are built right here in Tualatin.
+The Buy American Act accepts all of the group mailboxes we carry.

-What do I do if I lost my Keys?
+What do I do if I've lost my Keys?

-If you have lost all of your keys you will need a new lock.
-For the Group Mailboxes locks are typically readily available through any locksmith (not a hardware store!), Or you can order one through us.
-The mailboxes manufactured by Mailbox Solutions use a “Euro-Lock” and you likely won’t be able to find one except through Mailbox Solutions.
-We recommend hiring a locksmith to swap the lock out for you.
+If you've lost all of your keys, you'll need a new lock.
+For the group mailboxes, locks are typically readily available through any locksmith (not a hardware store!), or you can order one through us.
+The mailboxes manufactured by Mailbox Solutions use a “Euro-Lock,” and you likely won’t be able to find one except through Mailbox Solutions.
+We recommend hiring a locksmith to swap out the lock for you.